Gary Karlin Michelson, M.D.

 As the founder and sole benefactor of the Michelson Medical Research Foundation [MMRF], Dr. Michelson is helping solve some of the world’s greatest challenges.
 With his foundation spending on cutting edge medical research considered too avant-garde to be funded by the National Institutes of Health, or other conventional sources, Dr. Michelson is having a positive impact on the lives of millions of the most vulnerable populations around the world so that they can live healthy and productive lives.

-On March 25th 2015, Dr. Gary K. Michelson was awarded the Albert B. Sabin Humanitarian Award 2015 for his generous contributions toward Neglected Tropical Diseases vaccine research and awareness.
+In 2015, Dr. Gary K. Michelson was awarded both the Albert B. Sabin Humanitarian Award 2015 for his generous contributions toward Neglected Tropical Diseases vaccine research and awareness as well as the Distinguished Achievement Award from B’nai B’rith International for his commitment to philanthropy, humanitarian assistance and community leadership.
+[14, 15]

-A fierce believer in competition toward innovation, Dr. Michelson has been a longtime promoter and supporter of entrepreneurial competitions at various business schools throughout the country.
+Dr. Michelson is a fierce believer in competition toward innovation.
+He’s not only considered one of the 500 most influential people in Los Angeles by the Los Angeles Business Journal, but a longtime promoter and supporter of entrepreneurial competitions at various business schools throughout the country.
+[20,21]

 Through his other non-profit foundations, such as the 20 Million Minds Foundation [20MMF] (digital textbooks, educational policy changes), the Found Animals Foundation [FAF] (dedicated to preventing the annual euthanasia of millions of pets in the U.S.), the Michelson Prize & Grants (fueling research into a single-dose, nonsurgical sterilant for cats and dogs) and Adopt & Shop (a breakthrough one-stop pet adoption and shopping experience), Dr. Gary K. Michelson, to date, has donated more than 200 million dollars towards the advancement of these wonderful causes.